Arang Jain temples: Bhand Dewal temple

 Bhand Dewal temple, a Jain temple dated to the late eleventh century, is in the Mahakosala area of Arang.
 The temple is built in Bhumija architecture.
 The plinth of this temple has detailed ornamentation.
 It has a socle that supports a pedestal and two rows of sculptures on the wall.
 The temple layout plan is in a star shape known as stellate (meaning: shaped like a star, having points, or rays radiating from a centre) with six "offsets".
 The temple rises to five floors, which is considered an unusual feature.

 The temple faces west and is in a rundown condition.
 In the past, a mandapa (an outdoor pavilion) and a porch probably existed as part of the temple.
 The damaged front fascia of the temple tower has been plastered without any decoration and also whitewashed.
 The north-east and south-east faces of the temple tower, which were also dilapidated, have been redone in brick and mortar, but crudely.
 However, the overall view of the tower is still pleasing.
 At some stage, this temple was used as a survey marking station.
 As there was a tendency for the upper half of the tower to structurally burst by its seams, a metal strap bracing has been wound around the tower at the middle section to give it stability.
 A similar strap has been wound round at the top of the tower.
 A large number of images are carved on the exterior and interior faces of the temple.
 The bigger images are carved in two lines.
 Above the lines of bigger images, a row of carvings of smaller images has been sculpted.
 At the base of the larger images is a row of a highly decorated depiction of inscription panels, flowers, and a royal march of horses, animals, and people.
 The exterior faces of the temple have been embellished with carved images.

 The temple has three free-standing large images of Jain tirthankaras deified in the garbha griha or sanctum sanctorum.
 These are carved ornately in black stone and highly polished.
 The three Tirthankaras are Ajitanatha, Neminath and Shreyanasanatha.
-The central figure is adorned with the symbol of a wheel holding two deers in the left hand, and a globe on the right hand.
+The central figure is adorned with the symbol of a wheel holding two deer in the left hand, and a globe on the right hand.
 The base of this image has a "winged figure" carving.
 Carved images also embellish the exterior faces of the temple.